 But why Statue of Equality?

 Read on to understand why Ra:ma:nu:jacha:rya is referred to as an icon of Equality.

 Equality Across Religions

-The daughter of the then Sultan of Delhi, was intensely attached to the deity of Sampath Kumar Perumal, who had been lifted by Mughal rulers from Melkote and gifted to the Sultan.
+The daughter of the then Sultan of Delhi, was intensely attached to the deity of Sampath Kumar Perumal, who had been had changed hands during the early years of Turkish invasions..
 When the deity chose to return to Melkote with Ra:ma:nu:jacha:rya, she missed Him so much that she had to travel to Melkote.
 On seeing the deity, the thought of separation once again, led to her passing away on the spot.
 Ra:ma:nu:jacha:rya drew an analogy with Goda Devi, who united with Lord Ranganatha in a similar fashion.
 The muslim Sulthan’s daughter was named “Bibi Nachiyar” and her statue was installed and worshipped in the precincts of the temple.